interstitialRedirectModalTitle

 Canyon Trail

-The canyon trail is a beautiful yet rugged 2.5-mile-long (5-mile roundtrip) footpath.
-Visitors should be prepared for uneven footing, loose rocks, a few steep sections, a shallow creek crossing on stepping stones and tripping hazards.
+The Canyon Trail is a rugged 2.5-mile-long (5-mile roundtrip) footpath in the Dye Creek canyon.
+The preserve’s rocky terrain makes this a strenuous hike.
+Visitors should be prepared to navigate uneven footing, loose rocks, a few steep sections, a shallow creek crossing on stepping stones and tripping hazards.

 Youth under 18 need to be accompanied by a parent or guardian.
-Access to the preserve for these free hike days is made possible by The Nature Conservancy through the support of volunteer docents and collaboration with the Resource Conservation District of Tehama County.
+Access to the preserve for these free hike days is made possible by TNC through the support of volunteer docents and collaboration with the Resource Conservation District of Tehama County.

 We encourage photography for personal use; commercial photography is not permitted.